arsam31/SAAC02-Notes/README.md

   - Storage networking
   - Data networking

+Architecture And Resilience

+- EC2 hosts are in the AZ not in the subnet.
+- EC2 instances are in the subnets.
+- ENI(elastic network interfaces) are within the subnet and Primary ENI is mapped to the physical hardware on the EC2 host.
+- EBS exists within AZ

 EC2 Networking (ENI)

 When instances are provisioned within a specific subnet within a VPC